BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_5_Understanding_the_Descriptor.md

 ```
 Besides giving you the checksum, this command also provides useful information like whether a descriptor contains private keys.

-The whole point of a descriptor is being able to derive an address in a regular way.
+One of the powers of a descriptor is being able to derive an address in a regular way.
 This is done with the `deriveaddresses` RPC.
 ```
 $ bitcoin-cli deriveaddresses "pkh([d6043800/0'/0'/18']03efdee34c0009fd175f3b20b5e5a5517fd5d16746f2e635b44617adafeaebc388)#4ahsl9pk"
 [
   "ms7ruzvL4atCu77n47dStMb3of6iScS8kZ"
 ]
 ```
+You'll note it loops back to the address we started with (as it should).

 ## Import a Desciptor